Barbara Gysi

 Barbara Gysi (born 14 May 1964 in Zurich) is a Swiss politician from the Social Democratic Party of Switzerland (SP).
+She has served as a member of the National Council since 2011.

 Biography

 Gysi studied at the University of Zurich from 1983 to 1986 and graduated as a secondary school teacher in biology and geography.
 Until 1991, she attended the School of Social Work in Zurich and graduated as a social pedagogue.
 After graduating, she moved to Wil.
 She worked as a social worker and social pedagogue until 1997.
 From 1997 to 2004, she was political secretary of the SP in the canton of St. Gallen.
 From 2012 to 2021, she was vice president of the SP Switzerland.

 Political career

 Municipal and cantonal level

 Gysi gained her first political experience when she ran for the National Council in 1995.
 The following year, she ran unsuccessfully for the Cantonal Council of St. Gallen, but was elected to the city parliament of the municipality of Wil.
 In 1999, she was elected to the cantonal parliament, but was not re-elected in the general elections in 2000.
 In 2001, she was elected to the Wil executive, the municipal council, where she took over the portfolio of leisure and sport.
 In the 2004 cantonal council elections, she was elected to the cantonal parliament with 3,438 votes.
 As a city councilor of Wil, she took over the portfolio of social affairs, youth and ageing the following year.
 In 2009, she was elected president of the Social Democratic faction in the cantonal council.
 She was considered a possible candidate for the cantonal council election in the canton of St. Gallen on 11 March 2012.
 However, at their party's conference, Heidi Hanselmann and Fredy Fässler were nominated.